 She is the first point of contact with many of our consumers or those inquiring about services and she loves that engagement.
 She has plans to continue her growth in the field by perusing her education that will allow her to serve our community in a therapeutic setting.

 “I love being the first point of contact with the public and helping them find what they are looking for”.

 Erinn joined the Behavioral Health team in April of 2017 as a Prevention Coordinator.
 Erinn’s came to us with a great deal of previous experience in community work.
 Some of her previous work including working as a Randall Lewis Health Policy Fellow and project coordinator for a Health Eating/Active Living Grant in the City of Ontario.
 She has worked with communities in creating community Health Master Plans, implementation of Community Action Plans, and driving coalitions (such as the Healthy Ontario Initiative).
 Erinn has also worked with youth and transition age youth (in both summer camps as well as an academic advisor for college-aged students).

-Erinn’s education started with her work in speech pathology, before going on to earn her Master’s Degree in Public Health from the University of Southern California.
+Erinn’s education started with her work in speech pathology at the University of Redlands, before going on to earn her Master’s Degree in Public Health from the University of Southern California.

 “I am committed to helping youth and other special populations take ownership over improving overall health and wellness in their communities”

 Emilio joined Kings County Behavioral Health in April of 2017.
 Previous he’d worked with Clovis Unified School as Bilingual Aide assisting students in English as a Second Language program while finishing school.
 His other experiences have included including outpatient, school-based, community-based settings where he has provided services to individuals, families, children and adults. .
 Emilio has worked with clientele that has included individuals with substance use disorders and families involved with CPS including foster homes.
 He has led anger management classes for children and adults, parenting classes, DBT group for adolescents as well.